Edificio Castromil: Process of the demolition

-The building was demolished between the months of September and October 1975 following an controversial process that it describe below:
+The building was demolished between the months of September and October 1975 following a controversial process that is described below:

 The Official College of Architects of Galicia, after knowing of the decision of the City Council to overturn the Castromil to build an underground parking car, grant request on 18 January 1974 of the General Directorate of Fine Arts, Commissioner of the artistic heritage that is declared monument, besides performing the necessary steps at the General Directorate of Architecture (expropriators of the property) for its conservation.
 Promote a campaign in the media in defense of the building.

 Appear in the press the first articles in favor of the non-collapse in March 1974.
 Days later comes to light the institution of proceedings for a declaration of the monument, on 16 April 1974.
 The Directorate General of Fine Arts called to the City Hall of Compostela in the process of audience.
 The municipal plenary session approved unanimously oppose the pretensions of the Directorate General of Fine Arts, based on a detailed report read in the meeting by the mayor.

 Are some articles and commentaries in the press against the Castromil Building in April 1974.
 Consequently, signed a letter written by 48 Spanish architects opposed to the demolition of the Castromil building on May 22, 1974, proposing a national contest of ideas related to the project Praza de Xelmírez.

 In May and June 1974 arises a war of comments, notes and press releases on whether or not the collapse.
 The Provintial Commission of Fine Arts qualifies negatively the declaration file of Monument on July 12, 1974.
 The mayor of Santiago manifest the next day that the Castromil building will be demolished.

 The Directorate General of Fine Arts takes a resolution on September 9, 1974, lapsing the declaration file of Monument (showing in the press on 22 September).

 The September 20, 1974 the Compostelan permanent municipal fix in previous resolution and unanimously agree to go to the Directorate General of Architecture strongly requesting that start as soon as the works of demolition.
 It also agreed to submit to the full in the City Council the draft.

 The pike began in September 1975 to demolish the landmark building, which harbored in its begins the Quiqui-Bar and later the headquarters of the company Castromil.
 Are many who expressed their regret: